chrisx8/infra/README.md

 # chrisx8/infra

-This repo is an Ansible monorepo for my self-hosted Linux environment.
+This is an Ansible monorepo for my homelab Linux environment.

 ## Usage